 Other Quick Pro Tips:

 - “Aurora chasing is like fishing.
 You can put yourself in a good spot at a good time of the day and this will increase your chances of catching a fish, but ultimately it is up to the fish to go after your hook.
-You can put yourself as close to the Aurora oval as possible (Coldfoot, AK).
+You can put yourself as close to the "Auroral Oval" as possible.
 You can put yourself there at the best time of the night (2 hours on either side of solar midnight - which is not the same as chronological midnight).
 But whether you see the aurora or not is ultimately going to be governed by factors beyond your control (solar activity, weather).” ~Robert Weeden, Northern Alaska Tour Co.

 - “One of the most common problems of successful aurora viewing opportunities is the weather, so remember that the weather forecast is far more important than the aurora forecast.
 It takes clear skies first, and then even on a low Kp prediction night, Fairbanks is far enough north to still have a chance of seeing the lights.
 Ultimately though, if you aren’t out looking you won’t see them, so take every opportunity you can during your stay to see the lights.” ~Megan Daniels, Alaska Aurora Adventures